-• Chapters must have a minimum of five (5) UIC students who are currently enrolled at UIC (per organization policy).
-City-wide chapters must have a minimum of three (3) UIC members.

-• All executive board members must maintain a cumulative GPA of 2.5 or higher as well as a 2.5 term GPA.
+- Chapters must have a minimum of five (5) UIC students who are currently enrolled at UIC (per organization policy).
+Culturally based city-wide chapters must have a minimum of three (3) current enrolled UIC members. - All UIC executive board members must maintain a cumulative GPA of 2.5 or higher as well as a 2.5 term GPA.

-It is the policy of the University and this organization not to engage in discrimination or harassment against any person because of race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation, gender identity, arrest record status, unfavorable discharge from the military, or status as a protected veteran and to comply with all federal and state nondiscrimination, equal opportunity, and affirmative action laws, orders, and regulations.
+It is the policy of the University and this organization not to engage in discrimination or harassment against any person because of race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, disability, sexual orientation including gender identity, arrest record status, unfavorable discharge from the military or status as a protected veteran and to comply with all federal and state nondiscrimination, equal opportunity and affirmative action laws, orders, and regulations.

-Completion of this form and the granting of Conditional Recognition will permit the staff of the Office of Student Engagement to distribute important contacts and explanatory information to interested campus and community members, especially new or prospective students.
-This information may be used in office publications, including the OSE web site.

-Every organization must include a "non-hazing" statement of the following: Neither the organization nor its members shall conspire to engage in hazing, participate in hazing, or commit any act that injures, degrades, or disgraces or tends to injure, degrade, or disgrace any fellow student or person attending the institution.

-Acts/Incidents of hazing will be grounds for immediate revocation of the charter.

-You are hereby advised of the UIC Student Code of Conduct, Illinois Complied Status Hazing Law, (720 ILCS 5/12C-50) Sec.
+opportunity and annimative action laws, orders, and regulations.
+Initial: By completing this form and receiving Conditional Recognition, the staff of the Office of Student Engagement will be authorized to share important contacts and relevant information with interested campus and community members, including new or prospective students.
+This information may also be included in office publications, such as the OSE website.
+Initial: Each organization must include a "non-hazing" statement that reads as follows: The organization and its members shall not conspire to engage in hazing, participate in hazing, or commit any act that injures, degrades, or disgraces, or is likely to injure, degrade, or disgrace any fellow student or person attending the institution.
+Initial: Acts/Incidents of hazing will be grounds for immediate revocation of the charter.
+Initial: You are hereby advised of the UIC Student Code of Conduct, Illinois Complied Status Hazing Law, (720 ILCS 5/12C-50) Sec.
 12C-50, which applies to all UIC students.
 Violations may result in discipline under UIC Dean of Students.

-This agreement outlines all conditions for the Conditional Recognition process.
-This agreement is signed by the organization's representative with the intent of being in good standing with UIC, Official Advisor (sponsoring alumnae), or Regional/IHQ representative through official chartering by the end of this probationary period and affirming that the organization will comply with the guidelines and criteria for the entirety of the provisional period.
+This agreement details all conditions for the Conditional Recognition process.
+By signing, the organization's representative, along with the Official Advisor (sponsoring alumnae) or Regional/IHQ representative, commits to maintaining good standing with UIC, achieving official chartering by the end of the probationary period, and adhering to all guidelines and criteria throughout the provisional period.
+Initial:

+the chapter fails to meet the requirement of having three (3) currently enrolled UIC students to ecome a recognized student organization during the April Student Organization Registration process, it rill not be granted a conditional agreement for the following academic year.
+Additionally, the Office of raternity and Sorority Life will vote on whether to offer another conditional agreement after the ompletion of that academic year. nitial:

+The Office of Fraternity and Sorority Life will communicate exclusively with the primary advisor and the UIC on-campus advisor.
+No exceptions will be made.
+This policy is in place to maintain a clear line of communication.

+Initial:

-By signing here, I acknowledge that my chapter is requesting Conditional Recognition with the understanding I must meet the requirements of this agreement.
+By signing here, we acknowledge that our chapter is requesting Conditional Recognition and that we understand the requirements of this agreement must be met.

-Representative of chapter: \\\\\
+Representative of chapter:

-Date: \\\\\\
+Date:

-Conditional Recognition is Granted/Denied: \\\\\
+Conditional Recognition is Granted/Denied:

+Ву:

-Date: \\\\\
+Date: